KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 Additionally, the intervals $$(a_j, b_j)$$ and $$(a_k, b_k)$$ completely block $$(a_i, b_i)$$ from our viewpoint.

 But Shawn thinks he can do better than this: there is an $$O(n\log n)$$ solution and it’s the best we can do.
-I will leave the solution for you and Shawn to find out since this problem is not really the main focus of this story.
+I will leave the solution for you and Shawn to find out.
 You can deduce the answer yourself with this hint: it has to do with sorting.

-While waiting for the hermit to arrive, the lost guy starts to make up another problem – the reversed version of the above:
+While waiting for the hermit to arrive, the lost guy starts to make up another problem – the loosely reversed version of the above:

 | Problem 2 |
 |:----------|